basics/nuxt-booster/docs/content/v2/en/index.md

   - NodeJS >= 12.x.x
   - NuxtJS >= 2.15.0
 features:
-  - dynamic loading of viewport based page resources like fonts (subselectors, media queries), components, pictures
+  - dynamic loading of viewport based page resources like fonts, components, pictures, images and iframes
-  - optional loading prevention of resources at low bandwidth or weak hardware
+  - optional blocking of javascript execution by initial performance measuring
+  - optimized initial load of javascript files by eliminating of unnecessary javascript files
   - prevents the loading of unnecessary resources (including components) that are outside the current viewport.
   - optional info layer concept to inform users about a reduced UX when bandwidth or hardware is compromised.
+  - completely new approach of font declaration
+  - optimized picture component (supports viewport based sources e.g. landscape/portrait)
+  - optimized image component
+  - supports SEO-friendly lazy hydration mode (picture + image)
+  - optimized youtube/vimeo component (auto generated poster image in different resolutions)
 results:
   - delivery of the minimum required resources based on the current viewport
   - if you use the tools as specified you will get a lighthouse performance score of 100/100